awostenberg/bug-free-train/docs/adr/adr-003-why-not-open-protocol.md

 - quantify "too long" (e.g. 100ms?)
   - a) will always come (guaranteed delivery)
   - b) within 4-5s at 99.0% confidence

+## objection 3: pace of innovation
+- faster to innovate on proprietary protocols than on open protocol